Edgar vs. Buffer

 You constantly add new content – if not, you’ll receive multiple emails from Buffer until you do.
 You repeat this cycle every day, forever and always.

 How is Edgar different from the other social media scheduling apps out there?

 We’ve put together this handy dandy chart to help explain.

 Schedule posts on multiple social networks in advance

-Automatically saves posts to a library of social updates where they're saved for future reuse
+Automatically saves posts to a library of social updates where they’re available for future reuse

 An auto-refilling queue based on your saved content, so you never miss a scheduled timeslot again

-Chrome browser extension for easy scheduling while browsing the web
+Browser extension for easy scheduling direct from the web